 Cost comparisons typically ignore the biggest expense: opportunity cost.
 Every hour you spend configuring Nginx or debugging SMTP issues is an hour not spent on business development, content creation, or revenue generation.

-I track this religiously with clients.
+I track this closely with clients.
 Business owners who choose DIY hosting spend an average of 12 hours monthly on hosting-related tasks.
-That's 144 hours annually – nearly a month of full-time work.
+That is 144 hours annually, nearly a month of full-time work.

-Meanwhile, managed hosting reduces this to maybe 2-3 hours monthly for basic site maintenance that can't be automated.
+Managed hosting drops this to about 2-3 hours monthly for the small amount of maintenance that cannot be automated.

 Support quality matters more than response time promises.
-I've had $5/month providers with terrible support cost clients hundreds in lost sales during outages.
-A $50/month managed host with competent support saves money by preventing problems rather than just responding to them quickly.
+I have had $5/month providers with poor support cost clients hundreds in lost sales during outages.
+A $50/month managed host with competent support saves money by preventing problems, not just replying quickly.

 Migration and scaling costs.
 DIY setups often require expensive migrations when traffic grows.
-Managed hosts typically offer seamless plan upgrades.
-I've seen DIY clients face $2,000-5,000 migration costs when their traffic spiked.
+Managed hosts typically offer integrated plan upgrades.
+I have seen DIY clients face $2,000-5,000 migration costs when their traffic spiked.

 Making the Right Choice for Your Situation

-The decision comes down to your specific circumstances, not abstract cost comparisons.
-Here's how I advise clients:
+The decision comes down to your situation, not abstract price tags.
+Here is how I advise clients:

 Choose managed WordPress hosting if: You're running a business where the website supports revenue generation, you value your time above $25/hour, you need reliable uptime, or you lack server management experience.